 Cloud Atlas’s prevalent theme delves into the theory of reincarnation, which boasts that an eternal aspect of our self — the soul — experiences any number of lives incarnated here on Earth.
 The film also explores the concept of karma and the karmic cycle, suggesting that our actions in one lifetime may reverberate into the next.

 Although the critic consensus is mixed for Cloud Atlas, one must applaud the film for tackling a complex topic like reincarnation, as well as a massively ambitious storyline.

 6) Spring, Summer, Fall, Winter, and Spring

-Spring, Summer, Fall, Winter, and Spring is a Korean film that follows a Buddhist monk and his journey at a monastery which floats on a lake in a pristine forest.
+Spring, Summer, Fall, Winter, and Spring is a Korean film that follows a Buddhist monk and his journey at a monastery that floats on a lake in a pristine forest.
 The story follows the monk as he passes through the seasons of his life, from childhood to old age.